View All CollectionsFrancis and Clare of Assisi: Early SourcesPope Francis and Francis of AssisiCustodians of the TraditionMore Research Tools

 Concept of “this-ness”

-In philosophy, one of Scotus's distinctive concepts is his teaching on haecceitas or "this-ness," namely that each thing in creation has a distinctive characteristic that makes it precisely this unique individual.
+In philosophy, Scotus emphasizes that although we can grasp a certain "common nature" shared by several things, only individual things really exist.
+One of his distinctive concepts is his teaching on haecceitas or "this-ness," namely that each thing in creation has a distinctive characteristic that makes it precisely this unique individual, which we we can come to know.

 Primacy of Christ, doctrine of Immaculate Conception of Mary